new genuary: introducing fanny latour-lambert | look | i-D

 2016 to be over.

-I just hope it's not going to be as dark as the previous year, it's almost Christmas and I can't see joy and warmth on people's faces, it's a weighty atmosphere.
+I just hope it's not going to be as dark as the previous year.

 Stylist Simon Pylyser.
 Grooming Rimi Ura.
 Model Erik Van Gils.